jasperslits/haithowifi/README.md

 3. Create up to two Remotes (CO2 sensors)
 4. Autotemp config flow (but doesnt create sensors yet)

+Overall: translations are available in English for now.
+NL to follow

 ## How to install
 1. Create /usr/share/hassio/homeassistant/custom_components/itho
 2. Git clone or download / extract the content of this repo to that folder